Laravel-Backpack/docs/3.5/getting-started-crud-operations.md

 >
 > (2) delete ```setFromDb()``` and manually define each field and column;
 >
-> Our recommendation, for anything but the simplest CRUDs, is to manually define each field - much easier to understand and customize, for your future self and any other developer that comes after you.
+> **Our recommendation**, for anything but the simplest CRUDs, **is to manually define each field** - much easier to understand and customize, for your future self and any other developer that comes after you.

 <a name="callbacks"></a>
 ### Callbacks